Britain's premier multi-instrumental entertainer |

 and went on to make history at Oxford

-University by being the first musician ever to
+University by becoming the first musician ever

-as one of the world's foremost exponents of the
+described as one of the world's foremost exponents of the

 instrument.
-Andy traveled the world in cabaret before the legendary Ken Dodd gave him a break into theatre work and he has now performed at many of Britain's most prestigious theatres in a variety of productions, including the hit wartime revue We'll Meet Again, with which he has toured the country five times - giving over 350 performances - portraying one of his showbusiness heroes, George Formby! |
+Andy traveled the world in cabaret before the legendary Ken Dodd gave him a break into theatre work and he has now performed at many of Britain's most prestigious theatres in a variety of productions, including the hit 1940s revue We'll Meet Again, with which he toured the country twelve times - giving over 1000 performances - portraying one of his showbusiness heroes, George Formby! |

 I've had more letters about Andy than any other artist I've played in the past year! - Desmond Carrington, BBC Radio 2 |

-| In
+In

 addition to his usual act, Andy has worked as compere,